 Coronavirus: Truro City boss devastated by promotion blow

-boss Paul Wotton has hit out at the Association’s controversial decision to end the season over the and expunge his title-chasing side’s results, writes Rhod Mitchell.
+boss Paul Wotton has hit out at the Association’s controversial decision to end the season over the crisis and expunge his title-chasing side’s results, writes Rhod Mitchell.

 City, who still had 11 games left to play, led the BetVictor Premier South table by a point with two games in hand on closest rivals when the axe fell on their 2019-20 campaign on Thursday.